Positions Available as of 03/28/25:

 Qualifications required, (e.g., education, degrees, certification, licensing, skills, knowledge, abilities, specialized training):

-• Professional experiences related to the field of school psychology.
+• Professional experiences related to the field of teaching English.

 • Effective, active listening skills.